 Culture plays an extremely relevant role in psychotherapy.
 The likelihood of a person seeking help, available treatments used by mental health professionals, and the outcome of treatment are greatly affected by cultural considerations.

 Depression or other mental health conditions that one culture may view as a reason for therapy may be seen as a matter to be handled by family or religion in another culture.
 A recent immigrant to the United States might be experiencing depression, but could also be facing the very different cultural landscape of her new home.
 A therapist with an understanding of multicultural issues can detect whether the problem is one of depression or adjustment.
-He or she can also make suggestions about how to acclimate to a new culture and anticipate potential problems.
+They can also make suggestions about how to acclimate to a new culture and anticipate potential problems.
 For example, a person who lived in an extremely small tribal society where she knew everyone she saw every day might struggle with the crowds and anonymity that are so often a part of life in the U.S.

 Multicultural concerns are increasingly part of the therapeutic education landscape.
 Some therapists get training in multicultural issues in school, and many organizations offer multicultural training in the form of continuing education classes.
 These training sessions can help therapists become more sensitive to the needs of different populations and provide more effective treatment.
 Some common issues therapists will learn about in training and must master to competently aid multicultural people in therapy can include: